GrangerBrowser/GrangerBrowser/README.md

 In particular, changes must not introduce a silent direct-network fallback when a protected route fails.

+---

-License Status
+## License Status

-There is currently no project-wide open-source license grant for Granger Browser's project-authored source code.
+There is currently **no project-wide open-source license grant** for Granger Browser's project-authored source code.

 The repository is publicly readable, but public availability alone does not grant permission to copy, modify, redistribute or relicense project-owned source code.